AndrewCloete/stratech-tech-assessment-rust/README.md

 - Use a more standard MVC design pattern for both the backend and frontend
 - Use Typescript for the frontend
 - Unit tests!
+- Wrap the db connection pool in a middleware

 ## Why Rust?
 I've slowly been upskilling in Rust for the past couple of months so I'm using